Sinking of the Spanish trawler Sonia: Legal implications

-Symmons notes that the Aisling was pursued into the British EEZ, and that these zones are not discussed by hot pursuit clauses, even in UNCLOS which was written after the widespread adoption of EEZ.
-Symmons considers that under the law of the time hot pursuit rights might extend to foreign EEZ.
-Since 1992 INS policy has been not to carry out hot pursuits in foreign EEZ, though they appear to permit foreign vessels to continue pursuits into the Irish EEZ.
-Churchill and Lowe consider that hot pursuit into foreign EEZ remains legal under international law.
+Symmons noted that the Sonia was pursued into the British EEZ, and that these zones are not discussed by hot pursuit clauses, even in UNCLOS which was written after the widespread adoption of the EEZ.
+Symmons considered that under the law of the time, hot pursuit rights might have extended to foreign EEZs.
+Since 1992, INS policy has been to not carry out hot pursuits in foreign EEZs, though they appear to permit foreign vessels to continue pursuits into the Irish EEZ.
+Churchill and Lowe consider that hot pursuit into foreign EEZs remains legal under international law.